msaroff/bbCodeWebEx/ReadMe.txt

 This uses the context menu to automate the insertion of various codes (bbCode, HTML, XHTML, Vbulletin, Markdown) using a context menu.

-Currently in pre alpha development.
+Currently in initial release.

 Firefox Versions
 This extension supports Firefox 57 and above.

 Customization

 Users will be able to create their own custom tags and symbols as well as turning on and off code menus.
 (Not yet implemented)

 Acknowledgements
 Francesco Lodolo [:flod]